pyrddlgym-project/pyRDDLGym/docs/jax.rst

 Running the Basic Example
 -------------------

-A basic run script is provided to run the Jax Planner on any domain in rddlrepository, provided a config file of hyper-parameters is available (currently, custom config files are provided for a limited subset of problems: the default config may be suboptimal for other problems).
+A basic script is provided to run the JAX planner on any domain in rddlrepository, provided a config file of hyper-parameters is available (currently, custom config files are provided for a limited subset of problems: the default config could be suboptimal for other problems).

 The example can be run as follows in a standard shell, from the install directory of pyRDDLGym-jax:

 .. code-block:: shell